 Incremental Auction.

+Cash Collateral Agreement:

+“Cash Collateral Agreement” shall mean a Credit Support Document naming PJM and/or PJMSettlement as beneficiary.

+Cash Deposit:

+“Cash Deposit” shall mean cash Collateral provided to PJM and/or PJMSettlement to secure a Participant’s performance under the terms and conditions of the Agreements and/or other agreements.

 Collateral:

-“Collateral” shall be a cash deposit, including any interest, or letter of credit in an amount and form determined by and acceptable to PJMSettlement, provided by a Participant to PJMSettlement as security in order to participate in the PJM Markets or take Transmission Service.
+“Collateral” shall be a Cash Deposit, including any interest, or Letter of Credit held by PJM or PJMSettlement, in an amount and form determined by and acceptable to PJM or PJMSettlement, provided by a Participant to PJM or PJMSettlement as securitye.

 Collateral Call: